On this page

 The rule does not apply to ferry or air departures.

-Why the Rule Exists
+Why the rule exists

 Singapore prices fuel at market rates and applies excise duty as a revenue mechanism.
 Malaysia subsidises certain fuel grades — RON95 petrol in particular — making pump prices significantly lower across the border.
+The gap is wide enough that, without intervention, it would be cheaper for Singapore drivers to drive into Johor on near-empty, refuel at Malaysian prices, and return without buying fuel in Singapore at all.

-Penalties for Non-Compliance
+Penalties for non-compliance

 Checkpoint officers inspect fuel gauges as part of the departure process.
 Non-compliance results in a mandatory U-turn and a composition fine (out-of-court settlement).